owenmoogk/gists/README.md

 # gists
-My little snippets of code or little script that I want to store on here and make public.
+My little snippets of code or little scripts that I want to store on here and make public.
 Not worthy of it's own repo.